 Registration Authorities (RA) are entities responsible for identity validation of all Applicants before the issuance of the certificate.
 They transfer the requests to a particular Issuing CA in a secure manner.
 HARICA operates a Central Registration Authority to verify Applicant identities, domain control and all related vetting and validation procedures prior to the issuance of a Certificate.

 HARICA may utilize registration offices of Affiliates for identification of Applicants that request certificates that belong to the corresponding Affiliate organization.
 This method resembles the "Enterprise RA" model to verify certificate requests from the "Enterprise RA's" own organization.
-These certificates must be scoped to the Affiliate Organization's Domain Namespace and the corresponding Subordinate CA Certificate must be Technically Constrained to the Affiliate organization and Domain Namespace according to section 7.1.5.
+These certificates must be scoped to the Affiliate Organization's Domain Namespace.